Parbelaez/django_boiler/README.md

     ```
 *Note: The dot at the end of the command is important.
 It tells Django to create the project in the current directory.*

+*IMPORTANT:* to use this boilerplate, you need to delete the test_django folder and the manage.py file before running the startproject command.

 5. Test the project:
     ```
     python manage.py runserver